-Custom Home Building in 2022: State of the Industry
+Custom Home Building in 2023: State of the Industry

-Custom Home Building in 2022: State of the Industry
+Custom Home Building in 2023: State of the Industry

-You want to start a home construction project, but from what you’ve seen on the news about supply issues and shortages, you’re thinking now might not be the best time.
+You want to start a beautiful new home construction project, but from what you’ve seen on the news about supply issues and shortages, you’re thinking now might not be the best time, and you'd better tolerate whatever isn't working about your current home in the meantime.
 No one would blame you for that assumption, but it’s not necessarily the truth!
-To know whether or not now is the time to begin construction, you need to understand what’s happening in the home building industry, what’s causing it, and how it could impact your project.
-After we dive in, you might want to consider downloading our complimentary home building guide for more information on the custom home building process, or maybe check out our blog dedicated to construction timelines!
+To know whether or not now is the time to begin construction on your dream home, you need to understand what’s happening in the home-building industry, what’s causing it, and how it could impact your project.

 What’s Happening?

-Over the past two years, there have been shortages of everything from groceries to cars to electronics and more.
+Over the past several years, there have been shortages of everything from groceries to cars to electronics and more.
 For homeowners and builders, shortages of construction materials, appliances, and labor have resulted in construction supply chain issues like shipping delays and bottlenecks.
 In addition, many construction materials have been discontinued, some without notification.
 Speaking from personal experience, this makes designing and pre-purchasing materials a real challenge.
-Even when we are able to find materials, lead times are much longer, therefore, delaying the project start which could lead to increased material costs or a change in the sequencing of how your project is built.
+Even when we are able to find materials, lead times can be much longer, therefore, delaying the project start which could lead to increased material costs or a change in the sequencing of how your project is built.

 Why is it Happening?